kokuda/portraitpumpkins/README.md

 Running demo http://portraitpumpkin.okuda.ca/

 More details http://notions.okuda.ca/2019/10/26/portrait-pumpkin-carving-app/

 # Technical details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It uses react, babylonjs, fluentui, rc-slider packages.
 It is built as React function components for high performance on mobile and desktop.

 For performance it uses webgl shaders to implement each layer of image processing.
 A software version of each filter is also implemented for platforms without shader support.

 ## Getting Started

+### `npm install`

+Install the required dependencies

 ### `npm start`